TonyXu12138/TonyXu12138.github.io/_pages/about.md

 ---

 ## Bibliography
 Hi, welcome to my personal webpage!
-I'm Baixuan, a first year Ph.D. student from [Computer Science and Engineering Department](https://cse.hkust.edu.hk/) at [the Hong Kong University of Science and Techonology](https://hkust.edu.hk/) supervised by [Professor Yangqiu Song](https://hkust.edu.hk/).
+I'm Baixuan, a first year Ph.D. student from [Computer Science and Engineering Department](https://cse.hkust.edu.hk/) at [the Hong Kong University of Science and Techonology](https://hkust.edu.hk/) supervised by [Professor Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
 I received my bachelor degree in Computer Science and Mathematics from the same institution in 2024, and I am honored to be funded by the prestigious [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.

 ## Research Interests
 My research interest lies in Multimodal deep learning and E-commerce Knowledge base construction.
 If you are interested in these areas, please feel free to contact me at [bxuan at connect dot ust dot hk].

+## Education
+### The Hong Kong University of Science and Technology [(HKUST)](https://hkust.edu.hk/)
+- Doctor of Philosophy in Computer Science and Engineering supervised by [Professor Yangqiu Song](https://www.cse.ust.hk/~yqsong/), Sep.
+2024 – Jul.
+2028 (Expected)
+- Bachelor of Science in Computer Science and Mathematics, Sep.
+2020 – Jun.
+2024, First Class Honors, Academic Achievement Medal (~top 1% graduate)

+## Academic Service
+-Conference Reviewer: ACL Rolling Review

+## Awards